-As said before there is no perfect mattress for everyone, choose one that suits your sleeping posture and help you transition into a deep sleep not only re-energizing you, but proving relief for your back also.
-Most experts believe that a medium to firm mattress is the best for lower back problems.
+As said before there is no perfect mattress for everyone, choose one that suits your sleeping posture and help you transition into a deep sleep not only re-energizing you but providing relief for your back also.
+Most experts believe that a medium-to-firm mattress is the best for lower back problems.

 If you are having trouble getting good sleep because of your back pain, then try implementing these tips of modifying your sleeping position and finding a mattress to suit your sleeping position to relieve pain.